GapIntelligence/html-css-standards/README.md

 }
 ```

-## Table of Contents
+## Trailing Whitespace
+Remove all trailing whitespace.

+## Vendor Prefixes
-Ain't nobody got time or use for this.
-Don't bother adding a table of contents in the CSS please.
+Ain't nobody got time for that.
+Install the [Autoprefixer gem](https://github.com/ai/autoprefixer-rails) then celebrate with a cocktail.

 # Sass